What We Believe

 “Mennonite”?
 What’s that?

 The Anabaptist movement began 500 years ago when Christian believers wanted to follow the example of Jesus, rather than decrees of the state-sponsored church.
-The movement grew rapidly, although thousands suffered persecution and death at the hands of oppressive political powers.
-Those Anabaptists who followed the radical teachings of Menno Simons were called Mennonites.
+The radical movement grew rapidly, although thousands suffered persecution and death at the hands of oppressive political powers.
+Those Anabaptists who followed the teachings of Menno Simons were called Mennonites.
 We also share many of the same traditions as our faith-siblings in the Brethren and Friends (Quakers) communities, all Historic Peace Churches.